fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/download/count.md

             A boolean returning whether the transaction count is over the maximum row limit.
         + `calculated_transaction_count` (required, number)
             The calculated count of all transactions which would be included in the download files.
+        + `calculated_awards_count` (required, number)
+            The calculated count of all awards which would be included in the download files.
+        + `calculated_subawards_count` (required, number)
+            The calculated count of all subawards which would be included in the download files.
         + `maximum_transaction_limit` (required, number)
             The current allowed maximum number of transactions in a row-limited download.
 Visit https://www.usaspending.gov/download_center/custom_award_data to download larger volumes of data.
         + `messages` (optional, array[string])